|

 Land area: 92,300 Km2

 Ethnicity: Almost the entire population is of Arab stock.
-There are small
+Of these, about 2 million are of Palestinian origin,

 Languages: Arabic is the official language and is univerally used.